argoproj/argo-cd/CONTRIBUTING.md

 * `make codegen` - Builds protobuf and swagger files
 * `make argocd-util` - Make the administrator's utility, used for certain tasks such as import/export

-## Generating ArgoCD manifests for a specific image repository/tag
+## Generating Argo CD manifests for a specific image repository/tag

-During development, the `update-manifests.sh` script, can be used to conveniently regenerate the ArgoCD installation manifests with a customized image namespace and tag.
+During development, the `update-manifests.sh` script, can be used to conveniently regenerate the Argo CD installation manifests with a customized image namespace and tag.
 This enables developers to easily apply manifests which are using the images that they pushed into their personal container repository.